chrisalexander/HawkSharp/readme.md

 * HawkIO - I/O libs used by HawkClient and HawkServer
 * HawkServer - UDP-based server for receiving commands via UDP and sending them to MotorHawk
 * HawkClient - simple UDP-based client for interacting with HawkServer via WPF
+* MobileHawk - WP7 app for controlling the robot with your phone

 ## Howto